Breast Augmentation in Beverly Hills, CA

 Saline implants are FDA approved for patients 18 years of age and older and are less expensive than silicone implants.
 Rupture is immediately noticeable without diagnostic testing, and any saline filler leakage can be safely absorbed by the body.
 They tend to produce a more visible and less natural look, particularly with subglandular placement.

-Breast augmentations at Brighton Surgery Center are performed under general anesthesia with Board-Certified Anesthesiologist Dr. Hoffman.
+Breast augmentations at Brighton Surgery Center are performed under general anesthesia with Board-Certified Anesthesiologist.
 Laryngeal mask airways are used with the majority of patients.
 However, those who have a history of reflux or gastroesophageal disease are usually better candidates for endotracheal tube intubation.

 Surgery Time Table